Learn About Shortness of Breath

 Shortness of Breath Symptoms, Causes, and Risk Factors

-Some people with respiratory problems can feel breathless just by doing normal activities like getting out of a chair or walking to another room.
-See your medical professional if your shortness of breath is accompanied by:
+Some people with respiratory problems can feel breathless just by doing normal activities like standing up or walking to another room.
+See your doctor if you have shortness of breath and:

-- Wheezing – abnormal whistling-type sound when you breath in or out
+- wheezing, an abnormal whistling-type sound when you breathe in or out

-- Worsening of pre-existing shortness of breath after using your inhalers
+- worsening of pre-existing shortness of breath after using inhalers

-- Breathlessness that does not go away after 30 minutes of rest
+- breathlessness that doesn’t stop after 30 minutes of rest

 What Causes Shortness of Breath?

-Most causes of shortness of breath are due to heart and lung conditions.
-Your heart and lungs are involved in transporting oxygen to your body and removing carbon dioxide, and problems with either of these processes affect your breathing.
+Heart and lung conditions are most often the causes of shortness of breath.
+Your heart and lungs transport oxygen to your body and remove carbon dioxide.
+Problems with either affect your breathing.

 - Guillain-Barré Syndrome

-In the case of chronic shortness of breath, the condition is most often due to:
+In chronic shortness of breath, it is most often due to:

 What Are Risk Factors?